ttchisholm/10g-low-latency-ethernet/README.md

 ## Overview

+For more information, refer to my blog series for this project - [Designing a Low Latency 10G Ethernet Core - Part 1 (Introduction)](https://ttchisholm.github.io/ethernet/2023/05/01/designing-10g-eth-1.html)

 This repository contains:
 - A low latency 10G Ethernet MAC/PCS, written in SystemVerilog and tested with pyuvm/cocotb
 - An integrated low latency 10G Ethernet core, with MAC/PCS and GTY wrapper/IP for Xilinx UltraScale+
-- An example design, containing GTY bringup VIOs and packet latency measurement in loopback
+- An example design containing packet latency measurement in loopback

 Repository structure: